syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Custom-Binding-for-Grid-CRUD-operation.md

 ### Custom Binding for Grid CRUD operation

-In Grid control we have used DataManager for data processing.
-The adaptors of dataManager are customizable that we can extend it for custom Binding with server-side for Grid CRUD operation.
+In Grid control, DataManager is used for data processing.
+The adaptors of dataManager are customizable that can be extended for custom Binding with server-side for Grid CRUD operation.

-For instance let me bind data to Grid using “remoteSaveAdaptor” and extend it to modify its update method to bind edited record values of Grid as “FormCollection” in server-side
+For instance, bind the data to Grid by using “remoteSaveAdaptor” and extend it to modify its update method to bind the edited record values of Grid as “FormCollection” in server-side.

 {% highlight html %}
         <ej:Grid ID="EmployeesGrid" runat="server" Load="load" AllowPaging="true" Width="1500px">